phonedotcom/API-SDK-java/docs/RoutesApi.md

 <a name="listAccountRoutes"></a>
 # **listAccountRoutes**
-> ListRoutes listAccountRoutes(accountId, filtersId, filtersName, sortId, sortName, limit, offset, fields)
+> ListRoutesFull listAccountRoutes(accountId, filtersId, filtersName, sortId, sortName, limit, offset, fields)

 Get a list of routes for an account